Sublinearity of the number of semi-infinite branches for geometric random trees: Directional convergence in for the LPP Tree

-\textbf{STEP 3:} The proof that $\chi_{r}(\theta,1)$ tends to $0$ in probability, is exactly the same as in Sections \ref{sect:proofRPT} and \ref{sect:proofEuclFPPtree}.
+\textbf{STEP 3:} The proof that $\chi_{r}(\theta,1)$ tends to $0$ in probability, is exactly the same as in Section \ref{sect:proofEuclFPPtree}.
 Actually, some technical simplications arise because the edges of the Directed LPP Tree $\TT$ all are of length $1$.\\

-\textbf{STEP 4:} In order to strengthen the convergence in probability given by Step 3 in a convergence in the $L^{1}$ sense, we need to control the number of edges of the Directed LPP Tree $\TT$ crossing the arc $a_{r}(\theta)$.
-Since the vertex set of $\TT$ is $\N^{2}$, this is automatically fulfilled.\\
+\textbf{STEP 4:} In order to strengthen the convergence in probability given by Step 3 into a convergence in $L^{1}$, we need to control the number of edges of the Directed LPP Tree $\TT$ crossing the arc $\arc_{r}(\theta,1)$.
+Since the vertex set of $\TT$ is $\N^{2}$, this is automatically fulfilled.